Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

 “Johnny [Depp] is one of the nicest people that I know – to the extent where it’s almost heartbreaking how kind he is to his friends, and everyone around him.
 I know he was completely crucified – unjustly.
 I would stand by him on anything, As my friend, I know that he’s handling it the best he can and he’s a great dad, too.”

-Angelina Jolie pushed Brad Pitt’s friends away during their long relationship and relatively short marriage according to Hollywood Life.
+Angelina Jolie pushed Brad Pitt’s friends away during their long relationship and relatively short marriage, according to Hollywood Life.
 Brad Pitt is alleged to compare Angelina Jolie’s friends to a coven, claiming that these politically minded women have brainwashed her according to The Daily Mail.
 It should also be noted that Angelina Jolie’s “friends” are really employees paid $300,000 a year each to manage her charities and political causes.
-Brad Pitt’s problems seem to be with them more than his wife according to The Daily Mail.
+Brad Pitt’s problems seem to be with them more than his wife, according to The Daily Mail.

 Did Angelina Jolie destroy her own love nest because her hired “friends” were manipulating her and turning her against Brad Pitt for their own gain?
 These are just some of the rumors that surround the high-profile divorce that could harm Angelina Jolie.
 It remains a mystery what actually goes on in celebrities own homes.